Last updated: October 6

 Please use the resources on our Student Records webpage for degree verification, transcript requests, name change requests, enrollment status verification, etc. Enrollment Services staff are available to take care of your needs, but we need to alter the ways you normally interact with us.
 While the "safer-at-home" order is in effect, staff are not available to meet in the office.
 Email your requests to email@example.com.

-- Summer and fall classes will continue in distance delivery format.
+- Fall classes will continue in distance delivery format.
 Please continue to monitor emails from your course director with instructions on how they will manage the delivery of content and exams.
 Report any problems with connectivity or access to your course director.
 If you need assistance, please contact Jennie McGuire.
 See below for research guidelines, which will be managed differently.

-- Dissertation/thesis defenses will be held, but in a modified form.
+- Dissertation/thesis defenses continue to be held in a modified form.
 Consult program directors for specific guidance on planning of thesis and dissertation defenses.

-- Following the institution’s guidance on mandatory social distancing, the May Hooding and Awards program has been postponed until a tentative date of October 31.
+- Following the institution’s guidance on mandatory social distancing, the May Hooding and Awards program was initially postponed until Oct.
+31, but this has now been canceled, and will be postponed until a new date is determined next year.

-- “Stay at Home” orders were altered by the City of Winston-Salem and the North Carolina Governor’s office to “Safer at Home” effective May 22.
+- NEW: “Stay at Home” orders were altered by the City of Winston-Salem and the North Carolina Governor’s office to ease some restrictions.
+Executive Order 169 began Oct.
+2 at 5 p.m. and continues for three weeks through October 23..

 - Graduate students are permitted to resume limited, on site research activities starting June 1, 2020.
 Institutional guidance can be found in the School of Medicine and Graduate School “Wake Up Research” guides.